mittulnegi/Data-Analysis-Dashboard/README.md

 - Which month got the highest sales and orders?
 - Who purchased more - Men or Women?
 - What are different order status?
-- List top 5 states contributing to the sales?
+- List top 5 states contributing to the sales
 - Relation between age and gender based on number of orders.
 - Which Channel is contributing maximum to the sales?
-- Highest selling category?
+- Highest selling category
 - Percentage of Total Orders delivered

 - Dashboard Interaction <a href="https://github.com/mittulnegi/Data-Analysis-Dashboard/blob/main/Screenshot%202025-07-09%20201757.png">View Dashboard</a>